 LPEA seeking applicants for Cooperative Youth Leadership Camp

-All-expenses paid experience provides "leadership edge" to high school juniors
+All-expenses paid experience provides "leadership edge" to high school sophomores

-La Plata Electric Association, Inc. (LPEA) invites high school juniors to participate in the Colorado Electric Education Institute Cooperative Youth Leadership Camp – an all-expenses paid educational/leadership camp set for July 14-19, 2018 at Glen Eden Resort outside of Steamboat Springs, Colo.
-Deadline for application is Monday, Jan.
-8, 2018.
+DURANGO, Colo. – La Plata Electric Association (LPEA) invites high school sophomores to participate in the Colorado Electric Education Institute (CEEI) Cooperative Youth Leadership Camp – an all-expenses paid educational/leadership camp set for July 11-16, 2020 at Glen Eden Resort outside of Steamboat Springs, Colorado.
+Deadline for student applications is Friday, January 24, 2020.

 Organizers note that “fun” is also part of the experience, and scheduled activities include a river trip and dance, a visit to Steamboat Springs and Fish Creek Falls, plus free time at the swimming pool.

-LPEA will sponsor up to four high school juniors, one from each school district within its service territory (Durango, Bayfield, Ignacio and Pagosa Springs).
-All area high school juniors who receive their electric power from LPEA are eligible to participate in the 2018 camp, including home-school students.
+LPEA will sponsor three high school sophomores.
+All area high school sophomores who receive their electric power from LPEA are eligible to participate in the 2020 camp, including home-school students.

-To be considered, students must complete the 2018 Leadership Camp Application and submit it to LPEA, along with a 500-word essay reflecting the student’s personal perspective on leadership.
+To be considered, students must complete the 2020 Cooperative Youth Leadership Camp Application (PDF file) and submit it to LPEA, along with a 500-word essay reflecting the student’s personal perspective on leadership.
 Applicants should have a strong academic record, be interested in enhancing their leadership potential and have an interest in meeting new people.

-Applications are available on the LPEA web site, www.lpea.coop, from high school counselors, and at the LPEA offices in Durango and Pagosa Springs.
-For further information regarding the National Rural Electric Youth Tour to Washington D.C., contact Lonnie Tucker, (970) 382-3511 or email@example.com.
+2020 Cooperative Youth Leadership Camp Application (PDF file) is available on the LPEA web site, www.lpea.coop, from high school counselors, and at the LPEA offices in Durango and Pagosa Springs.
+For further information regarding the Cooperative Youth Leadership Camp at Glen Eden Resort, contact Lonnie Tucker, 970.382.3511 or email@example.com.